 You can walk to The Museum of Natural History (1/2 mile), and to Lincoln Center (1 mile).
 The Met and other East Side Museums are across Central Park (a 20 - 30 minute walk).
 TImes Square is 2 1/2 miles away, a hour walk, a 20 min. subway ride or a 30-40 min. bus ride.

-Noise: The apt. faces Broadway, which is a business street, so there is street noise; including a garbage truck which comes by late at night to pick up garbage from the local businesses.
+Noise: The apt. faces a business street, so there is street noise, including a garbage truck which comes by late at night to pick up garbage from the local businesses.
 At some point you will hear them, but they are only around for a few minutes.
-If you are a light sleeper and go to bed early, you may want to bring earplugs.
+If you are a light sleeper, you may want to bring earplugs.
 If you can't tolerate noise at all, this place is not for you.
-My windows are charming pre-war windows, but alas - pre-WWII builders did not make "soundproof" windows.
-These are the old-fashioned single pane style.
+My windows are the charming pre-war kind, but alas: pre-WWII builders did not make "soundproof" windows.
 If it's summertime and you have the A/C on, that will help block out any noise.

 House rules: No outdoor shoes in the apt.
 No heavy perfumes or aftershaves (due to allergies).
 Absolutely no smoking.
 No pets (I love them, but again, allergies).
-More rules are below.
+Do not unplug already existing plugs in order to charge up your devices.
+There are plenty of other available outlets in the apt.

 Please write with any questions.